jidongbsu/cs333/labs/rebinding/README.md

 7. launch the attack:

-7.1. change the javascript code on the attacker VM.
+7.1. on the attacker VM, change the javascript code on the attacker VM.
 It is still in the attacker_vm folder, and it's this file: attacker_vm/rebind_malware/templates/js/change.js.

 Change this line: